Maninder-cell/FieldPilot-backend/README.md

 ## 🚀 Overview

-FieldPilot is a comprehensive, multi-tenant SaaS platform designed to revolutionize facility and equipment management.
+FieldRino is a comprehensive, multi-tenant SaaS platform designed to revolutionize facility and equipment management.
 Built with Django REST Framework and Next.js, it offers AI-powered predictive maintenance, real-time analytics, and seamless mobile-first experiences for organizations of all sizes.

-### Why FieldPilot?
+### Why FieldRino?

 - **🤖 AI-Powered**: Predict equipment failures 30-90 days in advance
 - **📱 Mobile-First**: PWA technology for offline-capable field operations